 Furfural is derived from the dehydration of pentoses and pentosans, while hydroxymethylfurfural is produced from hexoses and hexosans.
 Oligosaccharides and polysaccharides are hydrolyzed to yield their repeating monomers by the acid.

 The alpha-naphthol reacts with the cyclic aldehydes to form purple condensation products.
 Although this test will detect compounds other than carbohydrates (i.e., glycoproteins), a negative result indicates the absence of carbohydrates.

 Method: Add 2 drops of Molisch reagent to 2 mL of the sugar solution and mix thoroughly.
 Incline the tube, and gently pour 5 mL of concentrated H2SO4 down the side of the test tube.
-A purple color at the interface of the sugar and acid indicates a positive test.
-Disregard a green color if it appears.
+A purple colour at the interface of the sugar and acid indicates a positive test.
+Disregard a green colour if it appears.

 Test 2: Benedict’s Test for Reducing Sugars